Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 # Tide Scans Translator Google Sheets Add-On

 The Tide Scans Translator Add-On for Google Sheets allows you to easily translate and define Japanese text using various translation services and APIs.
-This add-on provides a user-friendly interface within Google Sheets to perform translations and retrieve definitions from external sources.
+This add-on provides a user-friendly interface within Google Sheets to perform translations, fetch word information, and generate prompts for language learning.

 ## Features

 - Translate Japanese text to English using DeepL or the Google Translate API.
 - Fetch definitions and information from Jisho for Japanese words and phrases.
-- Generate a ChatGPT prompt for translating and defining sentences.
+- Generate prompts for language learning using ChatGPT.
 - Customize translation range by specifying start and stop rows.

 ## Installation